Code-Institute-Submissions/Ocean-memory-game/README.md

     - Selecting any of these, gives you a new board with the selection of cards that you chose.

 3. **Mute button**
-    - The mute button turns off all sound in the game.
+    - The Mute button turns off all sound in the game.
     - It is represented by a speaker above the game board.
     - when there is no sound you will see the speaker with lines next to it.
     - when the sound is turned on there is an X next to the speaker.